takahideiwai/Crypto/_episodes/02-rsa.md

 ### Background

 The RSA algorithm involves computations on large numbers.
-These computations cannot be directly con- ducted using simple arithmetic operators in programs, because those operators can only operate on primitive data types, such as 32-bit integer and 64-bit long integer types.
+These computations cannot be directly conducted using simple arithmetic operators in programs, because those operators can only operate on primitive data types, such as 32-bit integer and 64-bit long integer types.
 The numbers involved in the RSA algorithms are typically more than 512 bits long.
-For example, to multiple two 32-bit integer numbers a and b, we just need to use a*b in our program.
+For example, to multiple two 32-bit integer numbers a and b, we just need to use 'a∗b' in our program.
 However, if they are big numbers, we cannot do that any more; instead, we need to use an algorithm (i.e., a function) to compute their products.
 There are several libraries that can perform arithmetic operations on integers of arbitrary size.
 In this lab, we will use the Big Number library provided by *openssl*.
 To use this library, we will define each big number as a *BIGNUM* type, and then use the APIs provided by the library for various operations, such as addition, multiplication, exponentiation, modular operations, etc.

 ### BIGNUM APIs

 All the big number APIs can be found from https://linux.die.net/man/3/bn.
 In the following, we describe some of the APIs that are needed for this lab.

 - Some of the library functions requires temporary variables.
-Since dynamic memory allocation to cre- ate BIGNUMs is quite expensive when used in conjunction with repeated subroutine calls, a BN CTX structure is created to holds BIGNUM temporary variables used by library functions.
+Since dynamic memory allocation to create BIGNUMs is quite expensive when used in conjunction with repeated subroutine calls, a BN_CTX structure is created to hold BIGNUM temporary variables used by library functions.
 We need to create such a structure, and pass it to the functions that requires it.

 ``` c
  BN_CTX *ctx = BN_CTX_new()